 3. Approach the requisite counter at the bank, which deals with the account opening process and get the account opening form.

 4. Go through the account opening form and fill it properly as required.
 Check whether you have filled in all details correctly and signed at the required places.
 When done, submit the form along with the copies of your documents, i.e. identity proof, address proof, income / employment proof, age proof and photographs.

 5. The clerk at the bank will submit your application for processing.
 Your account will be functional within the processing time as mentioned by the bank.
-Usually, a bank takes between 1 and 12 working days for opening a savings bank account.
+The processing time varies from one bank to another.

 Providing savings account to customers is the primary business of banks, therefore all banks, (both private and public sector) with retail services provide savings accounts.
-Some of the top choices of savings accounts include Citi Bank, Axis Bank, Standard Chartered Bank , IndusInd Bank , ICICI Bank, State Bank of India and Associates, as well as others.
+Some of the top choices of savings accounts include digibank by DBS, Kotak Mahindra Bank, Axis Bank, Yes Bank, IDFC Bank, IndusInd Bank , Citi Bank, ICICI Bank, Standard Chartered Bank , State Bank of India, as well as others.

 Kotak Mahindra Bank

 Kotak Mahindra Bank is an Indian private sector bank headquartered at Mumbai.
-The bank offers 6 % interest p.a. on Savings Account balance.
+The bank offers up to 6 % interest p.a. on Savings Account balance.

 - The applicant will have to pay Rs.20 as an account opening charge.

 - Minimum balance of Rs.
 500 has to be maintained in accounts with cheque facility

 - For accounts without cheque facility, a minimum balance of Rs.50. is required